JohnPaulinePineda/Portfolio_Project_50/docs/index.md

 [Regularization Algorithms](https://link.springer.com/book/10.1007/978-0-387-84858-7), in the context of neural network classification, are techniques used to prevent overfitting and improve the generalization performance of the model by imposing constraints on its parameters during training.
 These constraints are typically applied to the weights of the neural network and are aimed at reducing model complexity, controlling the magnitude of the weights, and promoting simpler and more generalizable solutions.
 Regularization approaches work by adding penalty terms to the loss function during training.
 These penalty terms penalize large weights or complex models, encouraging the optimization process to prioritize simpler solutions that generalize well to unseen data.
 By doing so, regularization helps prevent the neural network from fitting noise or irrelevant patterns present in the training data and encourages it to learn more robust and meaningful representations.

 [ElasticNet Regularization](https://link.springer.com/book/10.1007/978-0-387-84858-7) combines L1 and L2 regularization by adding both penalty terms to the loss function.
 It addresses the limitations of L1 and L2 regularization by providing a compromise between feature selection and weight shrinkage.
 ElasticNet regularization combines the advantages of both L1 and L2 methods by providing a more flexible regularization approach.
 It can handle highly correlated features better than L1 regularization alone.
 Some disadvantages include the presence of more hyperparameters (ElasticNet regularization introduces an additional hyperparameter to control the balance between L1 and L2 penalties, which needs to be tuned) and computational complexity (training with ElasticNet regularization can be computationally more expensive compared to L1 or L2 regularization alone).

+1. Neural network learning with ElasticNet regularization was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 0.01
+    * <span style="color: #FF0000">Iteration</span> = 5000
+    * <span style="color: #FF0000">Lambda Penalty</span> = 0.01
+2. The mean absolute weights learned at each layer showed a decreasing pattern toward the end of the iteration.
+3. The final cost estimate determined as 0.10962 at the 5000th epoch was the optimal value determined among all regularization methods.
+4. Applying parameter updates with ElasticNet regularization, the neural network model performance is estimated as follows:
+    * <span style="color: #FF0000">Accuracy</span> = 96.93251
+5. The estimated classification accuracy was the most optimal among all regularization methods.

 ```python